MicrosoftDocs/connected-spaces/articles/trial-signup-admin.md

 In this case, you'll need to work with your Azure Active Directory admin to sign up for the Connected Spaces trial, using the following procedure.

-1. The System Admin or Global Admin will need to acquire a Connected Spaces viral license for their company by going to the following site: https://signup.microsoft.com/create-account/signup?isAdminSignup=true&products=50374fc8-8587-4df7-b8bf-e1a3699c11ae&ali=1
+1. The System Admin or Global Admin will need to acquire a Dynamics 365 Connected Spaces viral license for their company by going to the following site: https://signup.microsoft.com/create-account/signup?isAdminSignup=true&products=50374fc8-8587-4df7-b8bf-e1a3699c11ae&ali=1

     ![Dynamics 365 Connected Spaces Viral Trial screen.](media/admin-trial-signup-viral-trial.jpg "Dynamics 365 Connected Spaces Viral Trial screen")